This recipe for grilled lobster tails is classy, elegant, and so simple. Bonus – this indulgent dish is ready in under 30 minutes.

 Place the lobster tails flesh side down on the grill gate and cook for 5 minutes.
 Turn them over and drizzle the melted butter mixture over the meat and cook an additional 3 – 4 minutes.
 The meat will be opaque and the shells will turn a bright orange.
 You can also use an instant read thermometer to test for doneness.
 It should read 140˚F when inserted into the thickest part of the tail meat.

 This recipe for grilled lobster tails is classy, elegant and so simple.
-Bonus – this indulgent dish is ready in under 30 minutes.
+Watch the video in the post above for how to cut the lobster tails.

 - Olive oil, for grilling